kyma-project/istio/docs/user/04-00-istio-custom-resource.md

 ### Annotations

-If you want to configure the `ENABLE_EXTERNAL_NAME_ALIAS` Istio pilot environment variable to retain behaviour for EXTERNAL_NAME that was present [prior to Istio 1.21](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/#externalname-support-changes), add the following annotation to the Istio CR:
+To retain the behavior of `EXTERNAL_NAME` that was present in versions of Istio prior to 1.21, you can configure the `ENABLE_EXTERNAL_NAME_ALIAS` environment variable in the Istio pilot.
+To do this, add the following annotation to the Istio CR:

 ```yaml
 istio-operator.kyma-project.io/disable-external-name-alias: "true"